Trichinella spiralis: Morphology

-Lifecycle
+Life cycle

 Trichinella spiralis can live the majority of its adult life in the intestines of humans.
-To begin its lifecycle, T. spiralis adults invade the intestinal wall of a pig, and produce larvae that invade the pig's muscles.
+To begin its life cycle, T. spiralis adults invade the intestinal wall of a pig, and produce larvae that invade the pig's muscles.
 The larval forms are encapsulated as a small cystic structure within a muscle cell of the infected host.
 When another animal (perhaps a human) eats the infected meat, the larvae are released from the nurse cells in the meat (due to stomach pH), and migrate to the intestine, where they burrow into the intestinal mucosa, mature, and reproduce.
 Juveniles within nurse cells have an anaerobic or facultative anaerobic metabolism, but when they become activated, they adopt the aerobic metabolism characteristics of the adult.

 Female Trichinella worms live for about six weeks, and in that time can produce up to 1,500 larvae; when a spent female dies, she passes out of the host.
 The larvae gain access to the circulation and migrate around the body of the host, in search of a muscle cell in which to encyst.
 The migration and encystment of larvae can cause fever and pain, brought on by the host inflammatory response.
 In some cases, accidental migration to specific organ tissues can cause myocarditis and encephalitis that can result in death.